tadast/lrug.github.io/README.md

 ## Code of Conduct

-As a participant in LRUG, you should:
+When participating in LRUG, either online or offline, we expect you to:
  * behave respectfully towards other people — they’re real humans, just like you
  * be considerate of people’s time and attention
  * contribute positively and constructively to discussions (online or in-person)

-We want a high signal-to-noise ratio and expect you to:
+On the mailing list, we want to maintain a high signal-to-noise ratio, so please:
  * Lead by example - If a discussion is devolving into snark and name-calling, either let it die or raise the tone.
  * Keep standards high - If someone acts out of line, make that crystal clear to them.